pxxelina/secret-garden/README.md

 ## 🌸 Features

 - *Elegant Flower Gallery*
-  Discover symbolic meanings of flowers such as roses, lilies, cherry blossoms, and more.
+  Discover symbolic meanings of flowers such as roses, cherry blossoms, and more.

 - *Memory Game*
   Play a relaxing flower-matching memory game designed to calm the mind and sharpen focus.